TheanosLearning/Gears4XpLevels/README.md

 Notes:

-* `The amount of XP needed to level up grows quadratically`
+* `For each ReUp, the amount of XP needed to level up grows quadratically`
 * `Level 70 is the XP halfway point for all ReUps`

 <a id="table-top"></a>